 - Diagnostic tests such as bronchoscopy or laryngoscopy

-- Epiglottitis, inflammation of the cartilage that covers the trachea (windpipe)
+- Epiglottitis, which is inflammation of the cartilage that covers the windpipe

 - Inhaling an object such as a peanut or marble (foreign body aspiration)